-The HoloMonitor® Wound Healing/Scratch Assay is used to study in vitro cell migration.
-Cell migration speed is automatically determined in a straightforward way, with beautiful time-lapse videos as a bonus.
+The HoloMonitor® Wound Healing Assay analyze in vitro cell migration.
+Cell migration speed is automatically determined in a straightforward way, directly in your incubator.

 The in vitro wound healing assay, also known as scratch assay, is widely used to model in vivo cell migration.
 The method is based on quantifying the rate at which cells repopulate an artificial gap or scratch created in a confluent monolayer of cells.

-The HoloMonitor® Wound Healing Assay provides an automated label-free wound healing assay, measuring scratch closure rate and cell front velocity.
+The HoloMonitor provides an automated label-free wound healing assay, measuring scratch closure rate and cell front velocity.
 Additionally, cell tracking may be applied on selected cell front cells for detailed individual cell movement and morphology analysis.

 The HoloMonitor Wound Healing Assay provides kinetic gap closure analysis showing how gap width and cell covered area change over time.

 Tracked cell front cells, overlayed tracks (left), migration plot (right).

 Moving into a New Dimension: Tracking Migrating Cells with Digital Holographic Cytometry in 3DCytometry Part A (2018)Read more

 Commentary article discussing the fundamental role of cell movement studies in cancer research.
 Advantages of the HoloMonitor Cell Tracking and Wound Healing Applications over the transwell migration and invasion assays are highlighted, and includes the possibility to use the cells in experiments for other purposes after completing the imaging.
 In addition to single cell tracking, the HoloMonitor technology also benefits from the fact that morphology analysis can be performed of each cell.
 The author concludes that this indeed opens up for almost unlimited possibilities to perform cell morphology analysis using this methodology, since each image is very rich in cellular information.